African iron overload: Genetics

+On the other hand, evidence suggests that Q248H may have an effect on iron supply.
 Ferroportin Q248H mutation in African families with dietary iron overload showed lower mean cell volume and higher ferritin concentration.
-It is suggested that the mutation might interfere with iron supply.
+Mice homozygous for the Q248H mutation show similar symptoms.
+They display only slight iron loading on a normal diet, but accumulates iron when fed a high-iron diet.

 The probable cause of African iron overload is the combination of excess iron intake and functional changes in ferroportin.
 Penetrance of Q248H as a cause of iron overload is most likely low.

 Hepatocellular carcinoma

 Excess hepatic iron in dietary iron overload is typically associated with serum ferritin saturation of greater than 700pg/L and transferrin saturation of greater than 55%.

 Increased hepatic iron generates chronic oxidative stress by disrupting the redox balance of the cell, which damages DNA, protein, hepatocytes and lipids.
 Increased lipid peroxidation is thought to be a vital contributor to hepatocellular carcinoma in iron overload.
 Oxidative stress leads to lipid peroxidation of unsaturated fatty acids in organelles and cell membrane.

 Diagnosis

 Elevation in ferritin concentration without elevation in transferrin saturation does not rule out an iron overload disorder.
 This combination can be observed in loss-of-function ferroportin mutation and in aceruloplasminemia.
 Elevated level of ferritin concentration can be observed in acute or chronic inflammatory process without pathologic iron overload.

 Ferritin level above 200 ng/mL (449 pmol/L) in women or 300 ng/mL (674 pmol/L) in men who have no signs of inflammatory disease need additional testing.
 Transferrin saturation above normal range in male and female also need additional testing.

 Chemical evidence of tissue vitamin C deficiency and mild to moderate liver dysfunction are likely to be seen in individuals with African iron overload.
 Elevation in gamma-glutamyl transpeptidase can be used as a marker for abnormalities in liver function.

 The severity of iron overload can be determined and monitored using a combination of tests.
 Measurement of serum ferritin indicates for total body iron overload.
 Liver biopsy measures the iron concentration of liver.
 It provides the microscopic examination of the liver.
 Measurement of serum hepcidin levels may be useful in diagnostic for iron overload.
 MRI can detect the degree of magnetic disruption due to iron accumulation.
 MRI can measure iron accumulation within the heart, liver, and pituitary.
 Accumulation of iron in a single organ does not provide proper representation of the total body iron overload.

-It is important to use both the imaging techniques and serum ferritin level as indicators to start the therapy of iron overload.
-Serum level and the imaging techniques can be used as markers for treatment progress.